Synkevych/developer-roadmap/README.md

 ## GitHub Actions

-Helps to automate your workflow in Linux, macOS, Windows, ARM and containers.
+Helps to automate software workflow with world-class CI/CD in Linux, macOS, Windows, ARM and containers.
-Free 2,000 minutes per month for private repositories, free for public repos.
+Provide live logs for easy find bugs and vulnerability.
+Has a lot of open source libraries for help to manage workflow.

 - [x] Continuous Integration (CI) and Continuous Delivery (CD) concepts
 - [x] Setup CI for Ruby on Rails project: RSpec, Capybara, Webpacker